-Outcome: The biodiversity enhancements have led to outstanding outcomes, including exceeding the targeted 10% Biodiversity Net Gain (BNG) across three eligible sites (Churchtown, East Langford and Manor Farm).
-This achievement reflects a significant improvement in the environmental performance of these sites since their construction.
-The monitoring reports from locations such as Four Burrows, Marvel Farm, Parsonage, Stour Fields, and Tamar Heights provided valuable insights into the diverse flora and fauna now inhabiting these areas.
+Outcome: The monitoring reports from locations such as Four Burrows, Marvel Farm, Parsonage, Stour Fields, and Tamar Heights provided valuable insights into the diverse flora and fauna now inhabiting these areas.
 For instance, at Stour Fields, thirty species of breeding birds were recorded, with half being birds of conservation concern including eight 'red' list species like the turtle dove which has historically faced a 96% population decline.
 Numerous butterfly species, bees, and wildflowers also contribute to this enhanced biodiversity landscape.
 The positive results highlight how strategic initiatives can substantially improve environmental conditions and encourage further biodiversity efforts.

-Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
+1 Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
 Valuations as at 31 December 2024 or the closest available date.
 Digital 9 Infrastructure Plc is excluded

-Based solely on responses from portfolio companies to our 2024 sustainability survey; which received a response rate of 96% of portfolio by value, as defined in footnote 1.
+2 Based solely on responses from portfolio companies to our 2024 sustainability survey; which received a response rate of 96% of portfolio by value, as defined in footnote 1.
 Portfolio companies which did not respond to the survey are excluded from the calculation